 Under the hood, the HANA in-memory database is the best in the industry for handling massive volumes of IoT data.

-Here again, HCP simplifies the delivery of new digital capabilities, in this case smart objects over the IoT, and brings agility to the organization’s business.
+Here again, SCP simplifies the delivery of new digital capabilities, in this case smart objects over the IoT, and brings agility to the organization’s business.

 Delivering analytical insights and intelligent applications

 Today’s “analytics landscape” is rapidly evolving, moving from the slow, rear-view mirror of traditional BI to a new era of “agile insights”, to make analytics more actionable and integrated in business processes.
 Predictive analytics is particularly crucial – companies need to go beyond “what happened?” to “what will happen?” and even “how can we prevent/ensure it happens again?”

 SCP offers many capabilities for sophisticated, real-time analytics.
 Once again, the keystone is the HANA in-memory database, which was designed with analytics in mind.
 In addition to a rich choice of in-database predictive algorithms, HANA can process huge volumes of Big Data in “hot memory”.
 With SCP Advanced Analytics, businesses can embed analytical capabilities into “intelligent” applications and innovative business processes.

 To make things more concrete, I’ll mention just two examples:

 - Spatial analytics: Studies show that 80% of all data contains some reference to geography and that 90% of all mobile devices are location-aware.
 Businesses can embed spatial analytics capabilities to geo-enable data, transforming consumer engagements from basic transactions into individualized experiences.

 - Predictive maintenance: IoT applications developed with manufacturing clients use embedded HCP analytics to handle incoming data about maintenance needs from smart machines.
 The “intelligent” application determines the response message and immediately informs a maintenance engineer via a mobile app.